-Sharp Surname Genealogy
+Sharp Surname Meaning

 Sharp is also known through the Japanese electronics company the Sharp Corporation.
 The company took its name from one of its first inventions, the Ever-Sharp mechanical pencil, in 1915.

 - Sharps in Kent County, Ontario.
 Sharps from Derbyshire in Canada.

 - The Sharp Family.
 Sharps in New Brunswick.